Body art

 In more recent times, the body has become a subject of much broader discussion and treatment than can be reduced to body art in its common understanding.
-Important strategies that question the human body are: implants, body in symbiosis with the new technologies, virtual bodies, among others.
+Important strategies that question the human body are: implants, the body in symbiosis with the new technologies, and virtual avatar bodies, among others.

+Popular use of the term

+Body art has been expanded into popular culture and now covers a wide spectrum of usage, including tattoos, body piercings, scarification, and body painting.